Claude Agent SDK vs OpenAI Agents SDK: Which is Better in 2026?

 What Is Claude Agent SDK?

-Another differentiator is the Model Context Protocol (MCP) support.
-MCP is an open standard, initiated by Anthropic, for connecting LLMs to external tools and data sources through a unified interface.
-Claude Agent SDK natively speaks MCP, which means any MCP-compatible tool server — file systems, databases, APIs, development environments — can be plugged into an agent without writing custom integration code.
+The Model Context Protocol (MCP) extends capabilities further.
+MCP is an open standard for connecting LLMs to external tools and data sources.
+Any MCP-compatible tool server — databases, APIs, browser automation — can be plugged into an agent without custom integration code.

 What Is OpenAI Agents SDK?

-OpenAI Agents SDK (evolved from the earlier Swarm experiment) is OpenAI’s production framework for building single and multi-agent systems with GPT models.
-The SDK emphasizes simplicity: agents are defined with just a system prompt and a list of tools, and the framework handles the execution loop of calling the model, invoking tools, and feeding results back.
+OpenAI Agents SDK (evolved from the earlier Swarm experiment) is OpenAI’s production framework for building single and multi-agent systems.
+Available in both Python and TypeScript, the SDK emphasizes simplicity: agents are defined with just a system prompt and a list of tools, and the framework handles the execution loop.

 The SDK’s key design principle is minimal abstraction.
-Rather than introducing complex new concepts, it wraps OpenAI’s existing APIs — function calling, structured outputs, and the assistants API — in a thin orchestration layer.
-Developers familiar with OpenAI’s API feel immediately at home, and the mental overhead of learning a new framework is minimal.
+Rather than introducing complex new concepts, it wraps OpenAI’s existing APIs — function calling, structured outputs, and the Responses API — in a thin orchestration layer.
+The entire API can be learned in an afternoon.

 Tool Ecosystems Compared